anyscale/templates/templates/batch-llm/README.md

 import ray
 from vllm import LLM, SamplingParams

-from util.utils import generate_output_path
+from util.utils import generate_output_path, get_a10g_or_equivalent_accelerator_type
 ```

 ## Step 2: Set up model defaults
 Set up default values that will be used in the batch inference workflow:
 * Your [Hugging Face user access token](https://huggingface.co/docs/hub/en/security-tokens).
-This will be used to download the model.
+This will be used to download the model and is required for Llama models.
 * The model to use for inference ([see the list of vLLM models](https://docs.vllm.ai/en/latest/models/supported_models.html)).
     * This workspace template has been tested and verified with the following models:
         * `meta-llama/Llama-2-7b-chat-hf`